-CHAPEL AND CHRISTIAN SERVICE
+CHAPEL AND COMMUNITY SERVICE

-Randall University is a Christian school, and chapel attendance is required of all full-time students.
-Messages are brought by faculty, students, and visiting speakers.
-Also, programs are presented by student organizations.
-Christian Service participation is expected of all students in some manner.
+Randall University, a Christian institution, requires chapel attendance of all full-time students.
+Worship and messages are brought by faculty, students, and visiting speakers.
+Programs and announcements are presented as well.
+Community Service participation is required of all students.
 A passing chapel grade is a prerequisite for extracurricular activities, public relations traveling groups, intercollegiate sports, and any academic honors.